tkonolige/IncMat/README.md

 1. Find real-world dynamic graph
   - [ ] Appears that real-world dynamic graphs are hard to get
+    - Some people have matrices/graphs that just change edge weights.
+      Maintaining the sparsity pattern makes life easier.
   - [ ] Perhaps generate my own dynamic graph
 2. Determine which correct structure for sparse matrix
   - [X] Structure choice depends on type of updates to matrix